ashishjain-repo/CSE310_Sprint_One/README.md

 `git add .` this command stages all the changes new, updated or deleted in the current directory or their subdirectories.

-To have a copy of this repository locally please use this command: `git clone https://github.com/ashishjain-repo/CSE310_Sprint_One.git`.
+To have a copy of this repository locally please use the following command: ```git clone https://github.com/ashishjain-repo/CSE310_Sprint_One.git```.
 This will create a copy for what we have in the main branch for you in your local machine.
 If you have authrorization to the repository as a contributor you will be able to push code in this repository.